Marks and Spencer v Aldi – Colin v Cuthbert

 M&S has launched trade mark infringement proceedings against Aldi over their famous caterpillar cake.

-If you would like any advice on trade mark enforcement, please get in touch to speak to one of our attorneys.
+If you have any questions about your trade mark registrations, please get in touch to speak to one of our attorneys.